-- Blackboard "Mini Course" for New Advisers – Newly selected RCAs and ARCAs who will serve in 2019-20 are expected to complete online training sessions in the summer of 2019.
+- Blackboard mini course for New Advisers – Newly selected RCAs and ARCAs who will serve in 2020-21 will be expected to complete online training sessions in the summer of 2019.
 Each of the sessions focus on core advising skills.

-- Spring Training – During Reading Period, each college will hold its own individual, college-specific training session on one afternoon or evening.
+- Spring Kickoff – During Reading Period, each college will hold its own individual, college-specific session on one afternoon or evening.
 The specific day and time will be announced by the Director of Student Life (DSL) well in advance.
-On Wednesday, May 8, 2019 noon to 5pm, ODUS will sponsor a university-wide mandatory training session.
+On Wednesday, May 6, 2019 noon to 5pm , we will hold a university-wide mandatory kick-off session.
 All advisers are required to be present.
-All A/RCAs must plan their academic work so that they are able to give their full attention to spring training.
+All A/RCAs must plan your academic work so that they are able to give their full attention to spring training.

-- Fall Check-In – All A/RCAs must plan to move into their room on Tuesday, August 27, 2019 by 5pm.
+- Fall Check-In –All A/RCAs must plan to move into their room on Tuesday, August 18, 2020 by 5pm.

-- Orientation – All A/RCAs are expected to be available during the entire period of fall training and Orientation, which goes through Tuesday, September 10, 2019, in order to support the incoming students in whatever ways the DSL and other college staff members direct.
+- Orientation – All A/RCAs are expected to be available during the entire period of fall training and Orientation, which goes through Thursday, September 3rd, 2020, in order to support the incoming students in whatever ways your DSL and other college staff members direct.

 - Additional Trainings During the Year - RCA training is ongoing during the course of the academic year.
 RCAs are required to attend weekly core group meetings within the college under the direction of the DSL.
 There will also be a selection of university-wide in-service training sessions from which RCAs may choose.